Master Keaton: Manga

 Naoki Urasawa and Takashi Nagasaki created a sequel to the series, titled Master Keaton Remaster.
-Beginning in the March 19, 2012 issue of Big Comic Original it was published irregularly and finished in 2014.
+It was published irregularly in Big Comic Original from March 19, 2012, to August 20, 2014.
 The chapters were collected into a single volume on November 28, 2014, with a deluxe edition including the full color pages from the magazine run released the same day.